treeverse/lakeFS-samples/01_standalone_examples/airflow-01/README.md

-# Integration of lakeFS with Spark, Python, Delta Lake, Airflow and Hooks
+# Integration of lakeFS with Airflow and Hooks

 Start by ⭐️ starring [lakeFS open source](https://go.lakefs.io/oreilly-course) project.

 This repository includes following Jupyter Notebooks which you can run on your local machine:

-1. Spark Demo:
-* Integration of lakeFS with Apache Spark and Python
-* Use Case: Isolated Testing Environment

-2. Delta Lake Demo:
-* Integration of lakeFS with Delta Lake
-* Use Cases: Isolating ETL job and atomic promotion to production.
-Atomic rollback of Multi-Table Transactions.

-3. Airflow Demo Existing DAG:
+1. Airflow Demo Existing DAG:
 * Integration of lakeFS with Airflow
 * Use Case: Isolating Airflow job run and atomic promotion to production

-4. Airflow Demo New DAG:
+2. Airflow Demo New DAG:
 * Integration of lakeFS with Airflow
 * Use Case: Troubleshooting production issues

-5. Hooks Airflow Demo:
+3. Hooks Airflow Demo:
 * Integration of lakeFS with Airflow via Hooks
 * Use Case: Isolated Ingestion & ETL Environment

-6. Airflow DAG Versioning Demo:
+4. Airflow DAG Versioning Demo:
 * Integration of lakeFS with Airflow via Hooks
 * Use Case: Versioning DAGs and running pipeline from hooks using a configurable version of DAGs

-7. Hooks Schema Validation:
-* Using Hooks or Git like actions
-* Use Cases: Don't allow PII data and schema changes

-8. Reprocess Data Demo:
-* Integration of lakeFS with Apache Spark and Python
-* Use Case: Reprocess and Backfill Data with new ETL logic

-9. RBAC Demo:
-* lakeFS Role-Based Access Control (RBAC) Demo
-* Use Case: Data Governance - secure your data lake

 ## Prerequisites
 * Docker installed on your local machine